hashicorp/terraform-website/content/source/docs/enterprise/api/_template.md

 - If a limited number of values are valid, list them in the description.
 - In the rare case where a parameter is optional but has no default, you can list something like "(nothing)" as the default and explain in the description.
+- List the properties in the simplest order you can... but the concept of "simple" can be a little complex. ;) As a general guideline:
+    - The first level of sorting is _importance._ This is open to interpretation, but at least put the type and name first.
+    - The second level of sorting is _complexity._ If one of the properties is a huge object with a bunch of sub-properties, put it last — this lets the reader clear the simpler properties out of their head before dealing with it, without having to remember where they were in the list and without having to remember to pop back out of the "big sub-object" context when they hit the end of it.
+    - The third order of sorting is _predictability,_ which basically means that within a group of properties of equal relative importance and complexity, you should probably list them alphabetically so it's easier to find a specific property.
 -->

 ### Available Related Resources